greggelong/recursionBook/README.md

 while going through Al Sweigart's book on recursion

-The java script code will be in seperate hmtm files called from links in the index
+The java script code will be in separate hmtm files called from links in the index

 like an old school web site